 I am fortunate to be a Guggenheim Fellow, and a Goldman Sachs "Intriguing Innovator of the Year".

 Within the scientific community, I serve as an editor and reviewer for several journals.
-I also serve on the board of directors for several organizations, including The Long Now Foundation.
+I also serve on the board of directors for several organizations, including the American Brain Foundation, the Mind Science Foundation, and the Long Now Foundation.

 I have written many non-fiction books, including my latest, The Runaway Species.
 I have also written the New York Times bestseller Incognito: The Secret Lives of the Brain, which was named a Book of the Year by Amazon, Goodreads, Houston Chronicle, and Boston Globe.
 My other non-fiction books include Wednesday is Indigo Blue: Discovering the Brain of Synesthesia, Why the Net Matters, and Brain & Behavior: A Cognitive Neuroscience Perspective(which is used for Stanford's Cognitive Neuroscience course).
 My book of fiction, Sum, was lucky enough to become an international bestseller.
 It has been translated into 33 languages and was named a Best Book of the Year by Barnes and Noble, New Scientist, and the Chicago Tribune.
 British musician Brian Eno and I performed a musical reading of Sum at the Sydney Opera House, and German composer Max Richter translated Sum into a full opera at the Royal Opera House in London.